johnwarden/jonathanwarden.com/content/theory/relevance/index.md

 Now a Bayesian agent doesn't just accept or reject premises.
 In a Bayesian model all beliefs are probabilities.

-I'll use the term **acceptance** to mean the probability that the user accepts a claim (the premise or conclusion). $ P(A \vert B) $ is acceptance of the conclusion given that the acceptance of the premise is 100%.
-And $P(A \vert \bar{B})$ is the acceptance of the conclusion given acceptance of the premise is 0%.
-But what will acceptance of the conclusion  be if acceptance of the premise was, say, 50%?
+I'll use the terms **acceptance** to mean simply the subject's degree of belief in the claim (the probability that the claim is true. $ P(A \vert B) $ is the subject's degree of belief in, or acceptance of, the conclusion given they **completely accept the premise** -- that is, if they think there is a 100% probability that the premise is true.
+And $P(A \vert \bar{B})$ is the acceptance of the conclusion given they completely reject of the premise.
+But what will acceptance of the conclusion be if they thought the premise might be true -- suppose the acceptance of the premise was, say, 50%?

 ### Relevance as Slope